Join celebrated North Shore children’s author Marian Keen at

 Saturday November 5th, 7:00-9:00 pm.

 Marian will be signing copies of Lexi and Hippocrates find trouble at the Olympics and previewing her next book Abigail Skunk’s Lessons for her Kits.
-Get your holiday shopping off to a literary start! http://megsbooks.wordpress.com/
+Get your holiday shopping off to a literary start! https://megsbooks.wordpress.com/

 This book signing event is part of the Diamond Dolls women’s networking event. $20 admission includes refreshments and light meal.